Porter's five forces analysis: Industry growth rate

 Sometimes bad strategy decisions can be made when a narrow focus is kept on the growth rate of an industry.
 While rapid growth in an industry can seem attractive, it can also attract new entrants especially if entry barriers are low and suppliers are powerful.
 Furthermore, profitability is not guaranteed if powerful substitutes become available to the customers.

 For example, Blockbuster dominated the rental market throughout 1990s.
 In 1998, Reed Hastings founded Netflix and entered the market.
 Netflix's CEO was famously laughed out of the room.
 While Blockbuster was thriving and expanding rapidly, its key pitfall was ignoring its competitors and focusing on its growth in the industry.

 Technology and innovation

-Technology in itself is a rapidly growing industry.
-Regardless of the advanced growth, it presents its limitations; such as customers not being able to physically touch/test products.
-Technology stand alone cannot always provide a desirable experience for a customer.
-"Boring" companies that are in high entry barrier industries with high switching costs and price-sensitive buyers can be more profitable than "tech savvy" companies.
+The technology industry continues to expand rapidly, yet it has inherent limitations—most notably, customers often cannot physically interact with or test products.
+Technology alone does not always deliver a compelling customer experience.
+In some cases, companies in traditional, high-barrier-to-entry industries with high switching costs and price-sensitive buyers can achieve greater profitability than those positioned as “tech-savvy.”

 For example, quite commonly websites with menus and online booking options attract customers to a restaurant.
 But the restaurant experience cannot be delivered online with the use of technology.
 Food delivery companies like Uber Eats can deliver food to customers but cannot replace the restaurant's atmospheric experience.